 Unlike Mercury, Mars makes a good appearance in the evening sky from both the Northern and Southern Hemispheres (except at far southern latitudes, such as Antarctica).
 Although the red planet isn’t as bright as Mercury in February 2019, Mars is bright enough to be easily visible in a dark sky.
 Fortunately, Mars will be out until late evening at mid-northern latitudes; at temperate latitudes in the Southern Hemisphere, Mars stays out until mid-evening.
 Look for Mars in the western sky as darkness falls.

 The morning planets are even easier to view.
 All three morning planets – Jupiter, Saturn and Venus – will be up before dawn from virtually everywhere worldwide (except at far northerly latitudes, like Alaska, where Venus will rise about an hour before sunrise).
-However, Venus and Jupiter rank as the 3rd-brightest and 4th-brightest celestial bodies, respectively, after the sun and moon.
+However, Venus and Jupiter rank as the third-brightest and fourth-brightest celestial bodies, respectively, after the sun and moon.
 Both Venus and Jupiter should be dazzling bright, even at morning dawn.

 Saturn, the dimmest of these three morning planets, is still as bright as a 1st-magnitude star.
 Saturn might be hard to make out in the glow of dawn, but it’ll be easy to spot in the predawn sky, or about 90 minutes before sunrise.
 In late February, the line-up of morning planets showcases Jupiter at top and Venus at bottom, with Saturn in between the two.
 If you can’t see Saturn with the eye alone, try your luck with binoculars.